scylladb/care-pet/go/docs/getting_started.md

 ### Using the Application

-Open http://127.0.0.1:8000/ in the browser or send an HTTP request from the CLI:
+Open http://127.0.0.1:8000/ in a browser or send an HTTP request from the CLI:

     $ curl -v http://127.0.0.1:8000/